JohannEid/awesome-chainlink/README.md

 ## Follow the developement

--[Chainlink Issues](https://github.com/smartcontractkit/chainlink/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) Follow the current issues and submit new ones
+- [Chainlink Issues](https://github.com/smartcontractkit/chainlink/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) Follow the current issues and submit new ones
--[Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2129823): Follow the developement of the project -[Chainlink Gitter](https://gitter.im/smartcontractkit-chainlink/Lobby) : Ask all the questions related to our developement
+- [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2129823): Follow the developement of the project
+- [Chainlink Gitter](https://gitter.im/smartcontractkit-chainlink/Lobby) : Ask all the questions related to our developement

 ---